 Anchors can damage coral reefs by

-Anchoring a boat is a skill that can be learned or brushed up on before you take out your first charter.
+Anchoring a boat is a skill that can be learned or brushed up on before you take out your first charter and will be practiced during your briefing.

 There is a routine to the procedure if you follow these simple steps you will be confidently anchoring overnight in no time.